niallpcarroll/musical-hangman/README.md

 + [Icons 8](https://icons8.com) for the Favicon image.

-+ The background image of music manuscript, both of the modal images, and the error page image, were freely available from [Pexels](https://www.pexels.com) .
++ The background image of music manuscript, both of the modal images, and the error page image, were freely available from [Pexels](https://www.pexels.com).

 + The hangman images are my own using screenshots from Microsoft Paint app.

 ### Acknowledgments
 I wish to acknowledge the support and encouragement given by Code Institute staff, particularly to Amy and my peers throughout this project.
 I also acknowledge the invaluable advice and guidance given by my mentor, Mr Dario Carrasquel.
+Thanks to those who tested the game and offered suggestions, particularly with regard to its visual elements.